 The Max Planck Society is a non-profit organization under private law in the form of a registered association.
 Its highest-ranking decision-making body is the Senate.
 Its members come from major sectors of academic and public life.

-Additionally, as of January 1, 2015 there were 4,718 junior and visiting scientists working in the institutes of the Max Planck Society.
-A total of 22,002 people (17,284 staff and 4,718 junior and visiting scientists) worked at the Max Planck Society (previous year: 21,640), representing an decrease of 1.7% as compared with the previous year.
+There were 4,018 junior and visiting scientists working in the institutes of the Max Planck Society.
+A total of 22,197 people (18,179 staff and 4,018 junior and visiting scientists) worked at the Max Planck Society (previous year: 22,002), representing an increase of around 1% as compared with the previous year.

 The German federal government together with the state governments each assume half of the funding for the budget of the Max Planck Society (budget A).
 The calculation of the financial contributions provided by the states is based on a distribution formula that is re-calculated each year as well as on the "home state quota", which has been steady at 50 percent since the year 2000.
 In addition, all partners may agree to provide extra funding in addition to the specified quotas.